 In recent decades, there have been considerable changes, not only in the saving habits and tools of Quebecers and Canadians, their governments and their employers, but also in the vision and definition of retirement.
 Profound and constant transformations in the labour market as well as socio-demographic and technological elements have all played a role in these changes.

-The creation of the Institute was made possible by a major donation made as part of the Campus Montréal fundraising campaign.
+The creation of the Institute was made possible by a major donation from Power Corporation of Canada made as part of the Campus Montréal fundraising campaign.

 Mission and objectives

 The Retirement and Savings Institute wants to promote cutting-edge research at HEC Montréal, with the aim of better understanding the issues related to retirement, savings and insurance.
 To do this, the Institute will specifically seek to:

 - Promote the establishment of a critical mass of researchers on savings and retirement, in several disciplines and fields represented at HEC Montréal;